nardocesar/deel-frontend-test/questions.md

 ## 11. How to render an HTML string coming from the server.

-To render an HTML string from the server, you can use the dangerouslySetInnerHTML prop in React.
-This prop takes an object with a \_\_html property containing the HTML string, which is then rendered as raw HTML.
-However, it is important to use this prop with caution and only when necessary, as it can be a security risk if used improperly.
-It is recommended to use server-side rendering or sanitize the HTML string before rendering it.
+To render an HTML string from the server, you can use the `dangerouslySetInnerHTML` prop in React, which is highly unrecommended and dangerous.